Project: Pattern Residence

 Photo credits: Hiroyuki Oki

-Located west of Ho Chi Minh city on a 5m x 15m land, the Pattern House by MM++ Architects is an example of the standard south east Asian housing type called “shop-house” or “tube house”.
+Located west of Ho Chi Minh city on a 5m x 15m land, the Pattern Residence by MM++ Architects is an example of the standard south east Asian housing type called “shop-house” or “tube house”.
 Typically, this typology suffers from lack of natural ventilation and sunlight, also from lack of space resulting in a feeling of confinement.

 Inspired by Vietnamese modernism heritage, the design team has experimented with bricks patterns and breeze cement blocks to compose a vibrant facade, yet rational.